SeekStorm/SeekStorm/README.md

 * lower query speed and throughput (for large document numbers)
 * higher infrastructure cost per document and per query, higher energy consumption
 * limited scaling (for large document numbers)
+* low explainability makes it difficult to spot manipulations, bias and root cause of retieval/ranking problems
 * lower precision (for exact keyword match)
-* recall: high for semantic meaning (80/90%), medium for exact keyword match
+* high recall for semantic meaning (80/90%), lower recall for exact keyword match
 * able to capture meaning and similarity
 * inefficient and lossy for exact keyword and phrase search